Contact Us for a Free Consultation 703-352-9044

 Can I be charged with Domestic Assault and Battery if the event happened after I moved out of the home I shared with my boyfriend or significant other?

-Answer: Yes, if the alleged domestic assault occurred within 12 months of living together in the same household, you can be charged with the crime.
+Answer: Yes, if the alleged domestic assault occurred within 12 months of living together in the same household, you can be charged with domestic violence.
 If it occurred more than 12 months after living together in the same household, the offense may be charged as a regular Assault and Battery case.
 The police often make mistakes when deciding what offense to charge in these circumstances.
 A regular Assault and Battery is charged in the General District Court, not the Juvenile and Domestic Relations Court.

 If the police charge domestic violence as a regular assault and battery and give you a court date in General District Court, the judge will transfer the case to the Juvenile and Domestic Relations Court.